 Ruben Fleischer does not stint when it comes to the expected gore of the genre.
 That said, Zombieland is relatively light on zombie attacks (more so than most in the genre), although Fleischer gets it together for a reasonable siege climax running around the fairground.
 The result defies expectation to prove a modest effort of far more likeability than one would have given it at the outset.

 Subsequently, Zombieland was announced as a tv series, although this failed to go anywhere beyond a tv pilot that aired in 2013 in which Tyler Ross and Kirk Ward replaced Jesse Eisenberg and Woody Harrleson respectively.
 Ruben Fleischer and most of the cast eventually reunited for the sequel Zombieland: Double Tap (2019).

-Director Ruben Fleischer next went onto make the bank robbing comedy 30 Minutes or Less (2011), the true crime film Gangster Squad (2013) and returned to genre material with the Marvel Comics film Venom (2018) and the upcoming videogame adaptation Uncharted (2021).
+Director Ruben Fleischer next went onto make the bank robbing comedy 30 Minutes or Less (2011), the true crime film Gangster Squad (2013) and returned to genre material with the Marvel Comics film Venom (2018) and the videogame adaptation Uncharted (2022).
 The screenwriting team of Rhett Reese and Paul Wernick subsequently went on to write G.I.
-Joe: Retaliation (2013), Deadpool (2016), Life (2017) and Deadpool 2 (2018).
+Joe: Retaliation (2013), Deadpool (2016), Life (2017), Deadpool 2 (2018) and Spiderhead (2022).

 (Nominee for Best Supporting Actor (Woody Harrelson) at this site’s Best of 2009 Awards).